 The Bay State Games actively promotes the Games to high schools, colleges, past participants, and sport specific locations.
 However, past experience has shown that coaches who actively promote their team often see improved tryout attendance and team performance.
 We encourage you to help promote your team and tryouts.
 If you would like promotional materials, or if you have any promotion suggestions, please contact the Bay State Games office.

 All coaching positions with the Bay State Games are volunteer positions.
 The Bay State Games utilizes 1,500 volunteers each year that help produce Massachusetts’ largest amateur athletic competition.
 All support staff of the Bay State Games such as coaches, officials, timekeepers, and medical staff are all volunteers.
 Each year we work with our corporate partners in order to supply our volunteers with some mementos to remember their experience with the Bay State Games.
-All volunteers will receive a Bay State Games T Shirt and Jacket, in addition to other items provided by corporate partners.
+All volunteers will receive a Bay State Games T Shirt and athlete gift, in addition to other items provided by corporate partners.
 The strong tradition of volunteerism in the Bay State Games has helped to shape the organization over the past decades.
 Without the support of volunteers, the Bay State Games would not be able to provide programs for Massachusetts amateur athletes each and every year.